By Justin Pritchard, CFP®

 If you’re interested in working with a fee-only fiduciary, it’s easy to find one.
 You might have several in your area, and some advisors work virtually — with clients nationwide (unless any state or federal rules would prevent working together).
 An excellent place to start is the XY Planning Network search tool, which lists only fee-only financial planners who are also Certified Financial Planner (CFP®) professionals.
 Full disclosure: I’m a dues-paying member, and my profile appears there.
 Other resources include the CFP® Board (which includes both commissioned and fee-only planners) and NAPFA.org.

-Questions to ask: As you research potential advisors, get to know them.
+Questions to ask: As you research potential advisors, interview them to learn how they work and what to expect.
 A few ideas to get you started include:

 - What’s your background and experience working with clients like me?